Zombieland: Double Tap, the sequel to the 2009 hit Zombieland, delivers laughs, lunacy, and a boatload of dead zombies.

 Zombieland: Double Tap was a lot of fun and a perfect addition to the Halloween viewing season.
 The chemistry between was still there, and I think I actually liked this one better than the original.
 It was also a nice surprise to see Bill Murray, killed by Columbus during the first film, make a surprise mid-credits appearance.
 He ends the show on a humorous note, killing several zombies while promoting a third Garfield film.

-I give Zombieland: Double Tap three stars.
+I give Zombieland: Double Tap three out of five stars.